sleire/etrm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# etrm: Energy Trading and Risk Management in R
+# etrm: Energy Trading and Risk Management

 <!-- badges: start -->